tukkek/generic-oracle/README.md

 A brief introduction to the concept of oracles themselves: "random generators" (like random character generators, dungeon generators, yes/no/but/and oracles) are a tool used in the context of writing to provide inspiration while writing a story, module, sourcebook and also in the context of roleplyaing games - either for a narrator who needs some help while preparing a game or during a session when you need to come up with something on the fly but inspiration has either run dry or started to get repetitive.
 They're also used during solo-roleplaying to "emulate" the improvising, unpredictable and dynamic role of a real narrator.

+## How to use the oracle?

+First off, you can and should use this oracle in the way you feel best.
+It's generic and it's freeform, make it yours and fiddle with the settings to your taste.
+This section is only a primer for those who have never used an oracle before or are a bit lost coming from traditional oracles.

+There are two parts to this oracle:

+**Detail cards**: detail cards describe the what and who.
+If you come to the oracle with the question "which patrons are in this bar" then each card will represent a notable patron.
+For a "what does this city look like" then each card may represent a building in the city.
+If it's a big city you may want to have each card represent a district and then generate a new result set for each of those districts to describe notable buildings in them.

+Each card is summarized with a title, in bold, in the adjective-noun form, so things like "happy traveller" or "strong church".
+You will have to interpret what this means for your current context, so let your imagination and intruition decide - if nothing fits, you cna try generating a new set of cards instead or discard the ones you can't figure out and keep the ones you can.

+Besides the title, each card containas a number of adjectives to help you flesh out that particular item.
+A goal is also provided and perhaps a short generic sentence that reads like a horoscope or tarot divination.
+These are all optional and menat to help you, not bind you.
+Strike out anything you don't like, keep what you like and add other details on your own as you flesh it out.

+**The grid**: each of the card titles is placed on a two-dimensional grid, which can also be used to inform the generated results or completely ignored.
+If you're using the oracle to generate a world, city or location, the grid may represent a map, with up being north.
+If you're generating a group of people, the people who are closer together on the grid may represent a group of friends or allies, while the results which are far apart represent enemies.
+If you're generating quests, the quests on the right of the grid may be lawful and honorable ones while the ones on the left may be crime opportunites or morally challenging...

+**The options**: there are a few options to make your grid bigger or smaller, with more or less results in it.
+Although the defaults are decent for most scenarios, you can experiment and decide for yourself what's best for what type of oracle.
+For example, if you want a "story generator", you can turn the grid into a one-row affair with all cells filled and then read it left-to-right as different "chapters" on a linear story.

+One particular note is the "generate 2d4 elements" setting.
+For those unfamiliar with this notation, it means roll 2 dice, each of them being 4-sided.
+So if you setup 1d6, it means roll one traditional six-sided die, 2d6 would be 2 six-sided die and so on.
+The dice are then rolled "behind the curtain" and all results added up to generate the final count each time you press "generate".
+If you want exactly 5 results every time, write it as 5d1 - or 10d1 for 10 results every time.
+If you want between 1 and 10 results, write 1d10 or 2d10 for between 2 and 20 results.
+1d100 would be between 1 and 100, 1d30 between 1 and 30, etc...

 ## Why a grid-based, online, generic oracle?

 A few things bother me with traditional oracles, which I've read plenty of recently and I thought could be improved upon.
 I'll present those as the "advantages" of using a tool like this over a traditional table-based oracle.